epasseto/Second_Project/README.md

 The project is divided in two main parts.
 And the files involded are listed below.

-`udacourse2.py` $\righhtarrow$ python 3 code, as a library of useful functions for both parts
+`udacourse2.py` → python 3 code, as a library of useful functions for both parts

 The **first** one, is an ETL (Extract, Transform, Load) for taking a .csv file, rearrange the data in classes and save the data corrected data into SQLite format, as a Database Table named Messages.

-`messages.csv` $/righhtarrow/ file containing the raw data to be processed
+`messages.csv` → file containing the raw data to be processed

-`process_data.py` $/righhtarrow$ Python 3 code, with whe ETL functions
+`process_data.py` → Python 3 code, with whe ETL functions

-`ETL Pipeline Preparation.ipynb` $/righhtarrow$ Jupyter Notebook containing all the steps for building the ETL
+`ETL Pipeline Preparation.ipynb` → Jupyter Notebook containing all the steps for building the ETL

-`ETL Pipeline Testing.ipynb` $/righhtarrow$ Jupyter Notebook for calling and testing `process_data.py` functions
+`ETL Pipeline Testing.ipynb` → Jupyter Notebook for calling and testing `process_data.py` functions

 The **second** part is a Machine Learning Pipeline for reading the data on SQLlite format, preprocess it, tokenize, prepare the data and train a Machine Learning Classifier.

-`Messages.db` $/righhtarrow$ file containing the preprocessed data for Machine Learning training
+`Messages.db` → file containing the preprocessed data for Machine Learning training

-`train_classifier.py` $/righhtarrow$ Python 3 code, with the Train Classifief functions
+`train_classifier.py` → Python 3 code, with the Train Classifief functions

-`ML Pipeline Preparation.ipynb`$/righhtarrow$ Jupyter Notebook documenting all the steps for building the Machine Learning Pipeline
+`ML Pipeline Preparation.ipynb` → Jupyter Notebook documenting all the steps for building the Machine Learning Pipeline

-`ML Pipeline Condensing.ipynb`$/righhtarrow$ Jupyter Notebook for condensation of all the steps from `ML Pipeline Preparation.ipynb`, in order to turn it into useful functions
+`ML Pipeline Condensing.ipynb` → Jupyter Notebook for condensation of all the steps from `ML Pipeline Preparation.ipynb`, in order to turn it into useful functions

-`ML Pipeline Testing.ipynb`$/righhtarrow$ Jupyter Notebook for calling and testing `train_classifier.py` functions
+`ML Pipeline Testing.ipynb` → Jupyter Notebook for calling and testing `train_classifier.py` functions

 ---